Taj-Coin/tajcoin/README.md

 TAJCOIN
 ======

-Tajcoin is a proof-of-stake cryptocurrency with a focus on high performance, longevity and adoption services.
+Tajcoin is a proof-of-work/proof-of-stake cryptocurrency with a focus on high performance, longevity and adoption services.

 SPECIFICATIONS